vetras/AdventOfCode/04/Question.md

 What is the ID of the guard you chose multiplied by the minute you chose?
 (In the above example, the answer would be 99 * 45 = 4455.)

-SOLUTION> Try one: 27523 failed: too low
+SOLUTION> Try one: 27523 failed: too low (the error was a typo on the property) SOLUTION> Your puzzle answer was 53427.